Skip to main content

 6. Dynamics and consequences of antimicrobial resistance

-7. Global, economic and policy aspects of control and prevention
+7. Policy, economic aspects, and decision support for control and prevention

-9. Social, spatial and network aspects of interaction
+9. Social, spatial, behavioural and network aspects of interaction

 10. Problems related to the "end game" of eradication